 About

-He actually still lives in Ibiza where he is creating art in his beautiful property, enjoying incredible views, sun rises and sunsets as well as a creative energy that is all around the island.
+He actually lives part of the year in Ibiza where he is creating art in his beautiful garden, enjoying incredible views, sun rises and sunsets as well as a creative energy that is all around the island.

 He is a Land Artist, the love for nature, and his sensibility are reflected in his art.